kiancchen/Vending-Machine/Sprint3Report.md

 ![Screen Shot 2020-11-20 at 2.33.43 PM.png](https://i.loli.net/2020/11/20/lNa1zkdXSg6Eu4H.png)

-The owner can select which history he want to remove, then click the row which the history is, then click on `View details` button.
-There is a table of which products have been bought in this transaction include name, category, price and quantity.
+The owner can select which history he want to view, then then click on `View details` button.
+There is a table of all products sold in this transaction include name, category, price and quantity.

 ![Screen Shot 2020-11-20 at 2.33.49 PM.png](https://i.loli.net/2020/11/20/QkTlZ32IC8px5Hu.png)